-FDA 21 CFR part 11 (also merely referred to as part 11 in common instances) designates that electronic records and signatures are as valid as paper records and written signatures.
+FDA 21 CFR part 11 (also merely referred to as part 11 in common instances); designates that electronic records and signatures are as valid as paper records and written signatures.
 Once the regulation was enacted in 1997, it had been commended as a landmark rule.
-At long last, the utilization of electronic record-keeping systems is permissible in compliance with the initially established restrictive needs that applied to paper-based systems, conjointly called U.S. Food and Drug Administration (FDA) predicate rules.
+At long last, the utilization of electronic record-keeping systems is permissible in compliance with the initial establishment of restrictive needs; that applied to paper-based systems, conjointly called U.S. Food and Drug Administration (FDA) predicate rules.

 What is a predicate rule?

-What is the role of 21 CFR part 11?
+What is the role of FDA 21 CFR part 11?

 The mandate for the government agency is to shield public health.
-Its primary goal is to confirm that merchandise within the US market doesn’t seem to be corrupted or mislabeled.
-FDA, as a part of its inspections, verifies compliance to Current Good Manufacturing Practices (cGMPs) and quality system regulations, monitors removals of stock, devices, and medicines inside the US, adverse events, as well as death and heavy injuries.
-It authorizes stock purchasable within the U.S., through analysis and approval processes, and conjointly evaluates and clears foreign commodities for safety and usage.
+Its primary goal is to confirm that merchandise within the US market doesn’t seem to be having corrupted or mislabeled.
+FDA, as a part of its inspections, verifies compliance to Current Good Manufacturing Practices (cGMPs); and quality system regulations, monitors removals of stock, devices, and medicines inside the US; adverse events, as well as death and heavy injuries.
+It authorizes stock purchasable within the U.S., through analysis and approval processes; and conjointly evaluates and clears foreign commodities for safety and usage.

-The various methods to avoid 21 CFR part 11 citation:
+The various methods to avoid FDA 21 CFR part 11 citation:

-- Determine company policy: Companies unwilling to embrace FDA 21 CFR part 11 usually say their “master records” are paper-based, though they are transferring documents to a shared file or some accessible place on a server.
+- Determine company policy: Companies unwilling to embrace FDA 21 CFR part 11 usually say their “master records” are paper-based; though they are transferring documents to a shared file or some accessible place on a server.
 They suppose that “paper-based” records mean no effect on part 11, however, this cannot be the case.
 “Master records” could be a misuse of the term.
-People can say that the piece of paper is their “master record” and suppose that what they are doing subsequently (such as scanning and uploading) doesn’t matter if the paper remains intact.
-The reality is, the moment the document is uploaded to a server, the company is subject to compliance with 21 CFR part 11 compliance.
+People can say that the piece of paper is their “master record” and suppose that what they are doing subsequently; (such as scanning and uploading) doesn’t matter if the paper remains intact.
+The reality is, the moment the document is upload and publish to a server; the company is subject to compliance with 21 CFR part 11 compliance.

-- Audit and Control: Clear audit tracks are needed to be able to read which user performed any given action and at what time.
-All events must be recorded with the precise username, date, and time.
+- Audit and Control: Clear audit tracks are needed to be able to read; which user performed any given action and at what time.
+All events must have backup with the precise username, date, and time.
 Besides, to vary management, audit trails apply to moments of access.
 You must keep a note of when a user logs in and logs out.
 One can determine a complete history of your record-keeping system.